SAP-samples/teched2024-IN180/exercises/ex4/README.md

 <br>![image](/exercises/ex4/images/Response.png)

 10. This message will also show up in the message monitoring of SAP Integration Suite.
 Navigate back to the **"Integrations and APIs"** monitoring page of SAP Integration Suite.
-Make sure to select **Edge Integration Cell** as the Monitoring Runtime. **Press** the **All Artifacts** tile below "Monitor Message Processing".
+Make sure to select **Edge Integration Cell** as the Monitoring Runtime. **Press** the "**All Artifacts**" tile below "Monitor Message Processing".

 <br>![image](/exercises/ex4/images/MessageMonitor.png)